 The leaves have begun to change colors and Fall is in the air.
 So of course, a few cans of pumpkin purée would be on my grocery list.

-And then it clicked—oh yes!
-Canned purée isn’t the only option.
+But did you know… canned purée isn’t the only option?
 Making homemade pumpkin purée is actually super easy and incredibly delicious!

-So if you find yourself in this pickle (say, maybe the day before Thanksgiving?!) then learning how to make homemade pumpkin purée just might be the lifesaving kitchen hack you need.
+So, just in case the grocery store is out of cans (say, maybe the day before Thanksgiving?!) then learning how to make homemade pumpkin purée just might be the lifesaving kitchen hack you need.

 While you’re at it, make the most of your pumpkin by learning how to roast pumpkin seeds in the oven!